Skip to main content

 Reconciliation

 The Polymarket API returns either all active (open) orders or specific orders when queried by the Polymarket order ID (venue_order_id).
-During reconciliation, order reports are obtained for:
+The execution reconciliation procedure for Polymarkert is as follows:

-• All instruments with active (open) orders, as reported by Polymarket.
+• Generate order reports for all instruments with active (open) orders, as reported by Polymarket.

 WebSockets